tomoya-sasaki/Code_Tips/README.md

  * Keybord shortcus are [here](#evervim).
  * Since it's not well-maintained, check pull requests and copy some of them (Vim plugins are stored at `~/.vim/`)
 * <a href="https://github.com/neilagabriel/vim-geeknote" target="_blank">vim-geeknote</a> -- recommended
+ * You have to install <a href="http://www.geeknote.me/install/" target="_blank">Geeknote</a> first.
  * if you fail at anypoint, use `sudo` to install
  * if you got an error on permission, check the last line of error and change the permission.
 Example: `sudo chmod a+rw /Users/Shusei/.geeknote/error.log` / <a href="http://vi.stackexchange.com/questions/6954/permission-error-when-using-vim-geeknote?noredirect=1#comment11332_6954" target="_black">StackExchange</a>

 ### Create Table of Contents Automatically
 * [summarizeMD](https://github.com/Shusei-E/summarizeMD)